 Up to $1,000 worth of cover for personal property

 As you can see Huddle Black includes more extensive cover than the Everyday Comprehensive policy.
-It also offers a few extra perks and services such as choice of repairer, rental car excess or bond cover and roadside assistance.
-These are either not included in the Everyday policy, or are only available as optional extras and services.
+It also offers a few extra perks and services such as choice of repairer, help with rental car excess in Australia and bundled roadside assistance.
+These are either not included in Huddle's Everyday Comprehensive policy, or are only available as optional extras and services.

-Of course as with all insurance policies there are some exclusions to be aware of.
-Some instances in which Huddle will not cover you are:
+Of course, as with all insurance policies, there are some exclusions to be aware of.
+Some instances in which Huddle will not cover you include: